00krishna-tools/nyuki/README.rst

-Once conda is installed from the following `link <https://www.anaconda.com/products/individual>`_ , the user can create new virtual environments and install packages like nyuki into those environments. `Conda` package are stored in different public or private channels, depending on whether the developer intends a package for public use, or for a limited group of users.
-Nyuki is currently located in `krishnab75` Anaconda channel but will soon be added to the widely `conda-forge` channel.
+Once conda is installed from the following `link <https://www.anaconda.com/products/individual>`_ , the user can create new virtual environments and install packages like nyuki into those environments. ``Conda`` packages are stored in different public or private channels, depending on whether the developer intends a package for public use, or for a limited group of users.
+Nyuki is currently located in ``krishnab75`` Anaconda channel but will soon be added to the widely ``conda-forge`` channel.

 Installing